Pregnancy under lockdown: Insure against high hospital bills

-Let’s say you are pregnant when you take out gap cover for medical aid.
-And let’s assume you have to undergo surgery during the confinement and run up a high hospital bill.
+Let’s assume you have to undergo surgery during the confinement and run up a high hospital bill.
 Unfortunately gap cover will not cover co-payments resulting from medical expenses linked to pregnancy.

 When does gap cover apply to pregnant women?